Tuesday, April 23, 2024

 Friday

-The weather has cleared and the moutains are in full view this morning for the first time.
+The weather has cleared and the mountains are in full view this morning for the first time.
 If this were Europe or North America, there would be many ski areas.
 There is now only one.
 Today, I will be picked up by my driver and I want to visit the huge white mosque.

 The white mosque was very impressive as you can see from the pictures.
 It has beautiful blue coloring on the inside and a collection of colored windows which is impressive.
 I went in around noon after removing my shoes and found only one man sitting on the carpeted floor taking pictures of his child.

-The mosque is the biggest in central asia and can hold 7000 people inside and 20,000 in the courtyard.
+The mosque is the biggest in central Asia and can hold 7000 people inside and 20,000 in the courtyard.
 It is built in Constantinople style and took 6 years to complete.
 It was financed by Tukey and Jordan.

 I have this fixed goal of trying to buy a Kyrgyz silk carpet.
 Until now I have not found a single store offering this.
 I have been told that there are no such carpets on sale here.

 So today, Tursunay suggested we try the Dordoi market.
-It is located 10 miles North of the city and is reputed to be the biggest market in central asia.
+It is located 10 miles North of the city and is reputed to be the biggest market in central Asia.
 It is where most of the imported products are delivered before being distributed to individual stores throughout the country.
-It is a huge ugly place consisting of shipping containers stacked 2 and 3 hight and in places 10 high.
-Absolute chaos exists with hundreds of cars seeking to park mostly without success.
+It is a huge ugly place consisting of shipping containers stacked 2 and 3 high and in places 10 high.
+Absolute chaos reigns with hundreds of cars seeking to park mostly without success.
 There are an estimated 10000 individual containers with the lower one serving as a store and the upper ones used for storage.
 Some 70,000 persons make a living here.
 It is spread over an area of 160 rugby pitches of 10,000 square feet each.
 Try to figure that out.
 National Geographic did a report on the market on March 13, 2017 (outofedenwalk.nationalgeoraphic.org).

-After driving slowly through the vast market, Tursunay chose a rather lare carpet store.
+After driving slowly through the vast market, Tursunay chose a rather large carpet store.
 We found a parking spot from some attendant and paid him $.50 to guard our car.
 In the vast store with carpets from all over the world, there was not a single Kyrgyz silk carpet.
 As a matter of fact, the salesman said that there were no such carpets available in the country as silk is too expensive.
 With that rather sad piece of news, we got back in the car and drove back to the city.
 What a strange place!!

 Saturday

 Today is the big trip day over to Lake Issyk Kul.
 The name means "hot lake" as it never freezes.
 This lake is to the south east of Bishkek and about a 3 and half hour drive.
 The lake itself is the second highest in the world at 1608 meters after Titicaca in Bolivia.
 It is 180 km long and 60 wide and is salty as it has no outlet and minerals just accumulate.
 Below is an aerial view of the lake.
-The Tian Shan moutains on the southern shore rise to 7000 meters.
+The Tian Shan mountains on the southern shore rise to 7000 meters.
 As one can see, the lake sits in a huge plateau surrounded by mountains.
 Interestingly, the Chinese name for these mountains TIan Shan, has been adopted.
-In Mandarin, Tain Shan means mountains of heaven.
-(Like Tian An Men square in Beijing which means " Gates of heaven".
+In Mandarin, Tian Shan means mountains of heaven.
+(Like Tian An Men square in Beijing which means " Gates of heaven").
 In Kyrgyz, the range is called Tenir Too, which also means Mountains of Heaven.

 The lake is the main recreation area for the country and a huge attraction for foreign tourists.
-There are houses, shacks, yourts and hotels all along the shore which fill up in the summer.
+There are houses, shacks, yurts and hotels all along the shore which fill up in the summer.
 I am told there are masses of people, local and tourists and that everywhere there are line ups of cars and people.
 The lake is rich in fish which is a huge food source for locals and tourists.
 The depth varies from 60 to 270 meters as one can see above.

 So Tursunay picked me up at 7.30 this morning and we headed out towards the lake.
 I must say the roads in this country are very good and far better than in Russia.
 Traffic was light as it was Sunday morning.
 The road was very tightly watched with speed cameras set up almost every five miles.
 I have never seen so many cameras but they do keep most people from speeding.
 The road is mostly flat half the way until one hits the mountains closer to the lake.
-It is a beautiful drive with snow capped mountains in the distance almost all the way We arrived a the town of Cholpon Ata and went straight to the cultural center of Ruh Ordo.
-This is a nice park on north shore of the lake and I was the only person there.
-It has a nice collection of stone carvings which I always like seeing.
-I took lots of pictures.
-The water of this lake is crystal clear and only lightly salted.
+It is a beautiful drive with snow capped mountains in the distance almost all the way

 After spending a couple of hours in the park, we headed back to Bishkek and arrived at the hotel around 3pm.
 It was a great drive.
 I was able to see part of Kazakhstan as the road runs parallel and close to the border.
 In fact, the lake is due south of Almaty, the largest city of Kazakhstan with a population of 2 million.